 Introduction and Features

-• Quiet NR135L fan for long life and quiet operation
+• Quiet 135mm Fluid Dynamic bearing fan for reliability and quiet operation

 • Active Power Factor correction (0.99) with Universal AC input